artpolikarpov/fotorama/src/partials/documents/use/fullscreen/index.html.md

 	  <img src="3.jpg">
 	</div>

-This will show an icon at the top-right that toggles the fullscreen.
+This will show an&nbsp;icon at&nbsp;the top-right that toggles the fullscreen.

 _Fullscreen example (<a href="/<>/fullscreen.html" target="_blank">new window</a>):_